jbstep/recipes/dinner/baked-chicken-alfredo.md

 ### Instructions
 1. In a medium saucepan add butter, heavy whipping cream, and cream cheese.
 Cook over medium heat and whisk until melted.
-2. Add the minced garlic, garlic powder, italian seasoning, salt and pepper.
+2. Add the minced garlic, garlic powder, Italian seasoning, salt and pepper.
 Continue to whisk until smooth.
-Add the grated parmesan cheese.
+Add the grated Parmesan cheese.
 3. Bring to a simmer and continue to cook for about 3-5 minutes or until it starts to thicken.
 Toss it with your favorite pasta!
-4.

 ### Recipe Notes
 Updated on October 24, 2019
 Original Post on February 18, 2016